GeorgH93/PCGF_PluginLib/README.md

 ## Adding it to your plugin:
 The library can be added in two ways to your plugin.
-1. Requiring it to be installed as a plugin (will be published on dev.bukkit.org and spigotmc.org soon)
+1. Requiring it to be installed as a plugin (might be published on dev.bukkit.org and spigotmc.org at some point)
 2. Shading it into your plugin (requires more RAM and some features will not work)

 ### Adding the library as a dependency with Maven: